-- Currently booked, but happy to talk about future work.
+- Booked until the end of 2013, but happy to talk about future work.

 I've been building websites, blogs, and web community spaces since 1997.
 These days, I focus most on the strategies, structures, and management plans of online communities.

 I've been a self-employed web professional since 2004.
 I'm well-adjusted to the hats of Project Manager, Front-End Developer (HTML/CSS), Technical Writer, and Community Development Consultant.

 My clients have included Riverbed, Wikia, BlogHer, Cisco, Chevron, Jiffy Lube, Hyperion, and Seton Pediatric Hospital, among others.
 I've worked in the branding industry as a consultant under Interbrand, Bedrock Brands, and Percepticon, and in the social media marketing industry as a consultant under Cerado.
 I've also done a lot of work as a solo consultant.
 My full list of past client projects is here.

 I've love to hear about what you're working on.
 Thanks for being interested in what I do!

 I believe that the gender identities, gender presentations, and gender roles in our culture are complicated, messy, fascinating, and beautiful.

 I believe they are uniquely configured for each person, and that when we simplify them down to two options, we end up making perfectly healthy people feel like there must be something wrong with them.

 By respectfully sharing our own unique experiences with gender, and by creating opportunities for others to do the same, I believe we work to break down the black and white thinking that is causing this harm.

 In 2007, I created Genderfork.com as a photo blog depicting different forms of androgyny.
 Since then, it has grown into a thriving community expression project -- representing a wide variety of gender variance and nonconformity -- and is managed by a 15-person volunteer staff.
 It's been most successful as a welcoming "coming out" space that shares the simple message, "However you are is wonderful."